jcmf/imbroglio/README.md

 * doesn't need a server or a network connection to play;

-* creating a game is almost as easy as playing one -- do it right there in the browser, start typing stuff and immediately see it working, even offline, save it to an `.html` file right on your computer, do whatever you want with it.
+* creating a game is almost as easy as playing one: start typing text right there in the browser and immediately see it working, even offline, save it to a self-contained `.html` file right on your computer, email or upload or do whatever you want with it.

 ## But these are just ideas.
 You haven't actually done any of this yet.